Vernon Pratt: Life

 Born in Durham, North Carolina, Pratt studied his undergraduate coursework at Duke University in Durham where he grew up before transferring to the San Francisco Art Institute where he received his B.F.A and his M.F.A before returning to Duke University to teach.
 "Notable accomplishments include being the subject of a major solo exhibition at NCMA (1985-86), exhibiting in numerous high-profile shows nationally and internationally including The NY Times reviewed "Tit for Tatlin" exhibit at the Alternative Museum in NY (1984), collaborating with Sol LeWitt, creating the NC Education Wall (with Georgann Eubanks) and being friends and contemporaries of Andy Warhol, Keith Haring and James Weeks.
 Recent exhibitions include major solo shows at the Gregg Museum of Art & Design (October, 2018 - February, 2019) and the Western Carolina University Fine Art Museum (August - November, 2018).

 Work

 Perhaps Vernon Pratt's most famous work, largely because of its sheer size and mathematical accomplishment, is "All the Possibilities of Filling in Sixteenths", which was displayed for the first and currently only time at the Gregg Museum of Art and Design at North Carolina State University from October 11, 2018, to February 10, 2019.

 Painting

-Pratt mainly created abstract images centered around different mathematical concepts and scales of color or pattern.
+Pratt mainly created abstract images centered on different mathematical concepts and scales of color or pattern.
 Pratt worked mainly in black, white and grayscale and many of his paintings are extremely large.
 Pratt is quoted as saying, "Simple is complicated enough", in regards to his form of abstract painting that seems to be overly simplified at first glance.